strmlineapp-ux/agileflow/docs/user-manual.md

 ### 8.2 Team Management (`/dashboard/teams/[teamId]`)
 This page is for managing the specifics of an individual team.
 -   **Members Tab**: This tab provides a drag-and-drop interface for managing team roles and badge assignments.
-    -   **Assigning Team Admins**: To designate a user as a Team Admin, hold down your drag modifier key (e.g., `Shift`) and drag their card from the "Members" list on the right to the "Team Admins" list on the left.
+    -   **Assigning Team Admins**: To designate a user as a Team Admin, hold down your modifier key (e.g., `Shift`) and drag their card from the "Members" list on the right to the "Team Admins" list on the left.
 To revoke admin status, drag their card back.
     -   **Reordering Members**: You can reorder users within the "Admins" or "Members" lists by holding down your modifier key and dragging their cards into a new position.
     -   **Re-assigning Badges**: To quickly move a badge from one member to another, simply drag the badge from the source member's card and drop it onto the target member's card.
 - **Badge Management Tab**: Create and manage your team's badge collections.
 To share a collection, simply drag its card to the "Shared Collections" panel.
 To link a collection from another team, drag it from the shared panel onto your main board.
 To **activate** a collection for your team, click on its ghosted card; clicking an active card will deactivate it.
 To **delete** a collection you own, use the dropdown menu on its card.
 - **Pinned Locations Tab**: Pin locations to the team's Production Schedule.
 You can also designate locations as "check locations."
 - **Workstations Tab**: Manage a list of bookable workstations or machines for the team.
-- **Event Templates Tab**: Create reusable templates for common events.
-You can edit a template's name by clicking on it directly.
-Click the edit icon on the template card to manage its requested roles.
+- **Event Presets Tab**: Create reusable Presets for common events.
+You can edit a Preset's name by clicking on it directly.
+Click the edit icon on the Preset card to manage its requested roles.
 - **Location Check Managers Tab**: Assign users who are allowed to manage the daily check assignments for this team's locations.

 ### 8.3 View As Another User (Admin Only)